FAR-Lab/Developing-and-Designing-Interactive-Devices/FinalProject.md

 It is fine to change your project goals, but please resubmit the project plan for the new design when you do that.

+## Grading rubric

+20% Project planning: Allocation of needed resources (time, people, materials, facilities) anticipated well.
+20% Design of project: Interaction, hardware and software aspects of projects planned well.
+20% Testing of project: Functional or wizarded system tested with people 20% Prototype functionality: System capable of interaction, either through autonomous or wizarded mechanisms 20% Project documentation: Text, video, and photo of project illustratign capability and documenting plans and process

 ## Teams